 - 3.4 Energy Probe has acknowledged API's proposal to file an updated cost allocation study with its 2016 electricity distribution rate application and has not expressed an opposition to the proposal.
-However, Energy Probe has expressed concerns related to API's ability to complete a comprehensive detailed cost allocation study in time for the application to the 2016 rates21. - 3.5 The position taken and the submission made by Energy Probe in the matter of the appropriate revenue to cost ratios for the test year and IRM period is substantially the same as that taken and submitted by VECC. - 3.6 API submits that the positions taken by VECC and Energy Probe are a reasonable solution to the implementation of appropriate revenue to cost ratios. - 3.7 API submits that for the 2015 Test Year the appropriate revenue to cost ratio for the Street Lighting classification be set at 25.04% and the Seasonal classification be set at 60%.
+However, Energy Probe has expressed concerns related to API's ability to complete a comprehensive detailed cost allocation study in time for the application to the 2016 rates. - 3.5 The position taken and the submission made by Energy Probe in the matter of the appropriate revenue to cost ratios for the test year and IRM period is substantially the same as that taken and submitted by VECC. - 3.6 API submits that the positions taken by VECC and Energy Probe are a reasonable solution to the implementation of appropriate revenue to cost ratios. - 3.7 API submits that for the 2015 Test Year the appropriate revenue to cost ratio for the Street Lighting classification be set at 25.04% and the Seasonal classification be set at 60%.
 The Residential R1 and Residential R2 customer classifications will benefit equitably from the re-assignment of costs between the customer classes.

-21 Energy Probe Argument, EB-2014-0055 dated November 3, 2014 page 5 1st paragraph
+&lt;sup>22 Energy Probe Argument, EB-2014-0055 dated November 3, 2014 page 5 1st paragraph

 - 3.8 API submits that for the incentive period of 2016, subject to paragraph 3.9, the revenue to cost ratio for the Seasonal and Street Lighting customer classifications would be adjusted as follows: - For the Seasonal customer classification, the revenue to cost ratio will be adjusted in equal increments as described by VECC (66%, 72%, 78% and 85% in each of the respective IRM years 2016-2019) but are subject to a 10% total bill impact cap.
-Any limitation introduced by the 10% total bill impact cap to the quantum of the adjustment will be deferred to the following rate year. - Increase the revenue to cost ratio for Street Lighting in each year of the IRM period, subject to a 10% total bill impact. - 3.9 Paragraph 3.8 would remain in effect for the duration of the ensuing Incentive Ratesetting period, described here as 2016 to 2019 inclusive, unless, the Board in a subsequent decision alters the increases needed based on the results of a new cost allocation study that is accepted by the Board in a future application by API. - 3.10 In the Board Staff Submission, Board staff has taken a position on API's interpretation of the Decision and Order in the matter of EB-2013-0110.
-Board staff wrote22:
+Any limitation introduced by the 10% total bill impact cap to the quantum of the adjustment will be deferred to the following rate year. - Increase the revenue to cost ratio for Street Lighting in each year of the IRM period, subject to a 10% total bill impact. - 3.9 Paragraph 3.8 would remain in effect for the duration of the ensuing Incentive Ratesetting period, described here as 2016 to 2019 inclusive, unless, the Board in a subsequent decision alters the increases needed based on the results of a new cost allocation study that is accepted by the Board in a future application by API. - 3.10 In Part 2 of the Algoma Coalition Submission, Revenue to Cost Ratios, the Algoma Coalition has stated that it agrees with the position taken API.
+Further, the Algoma Coalition wrote,